ilpork/BleReader.Net/README.md

 Manufacturer ID = 1177
 Manufacturer data = 05-0E-24-2A-F6-C6-06-FF-FC-FF-F4-04-08-A0-36-B8-31-E6-12-34-56-78-90-AB
 ```

-## Future plans
-* Support of other platforms (Windows?)
-* Support for other device types than RuuviTag

 ## Contribute
 You can contribute by submitting bugs, feature requests or pull requests (like implementing support for other device types).